aelfric/ncfl-livedocs/events/ld.md

   {{button}} on the Flight 1 ballot the moment you are on your way.
   Reminder: competitors will forfeit their Round if they are not in the competition room 10 minutes after the Round is posted to start.
-- Judges - if you need a forfeit declared - Contact Tab at {{ld_phone}}!!
+- Judges - if you need a forfeit declared - Text Tab at {{ld_phone}}!!
 You cannot declare the forfeit.
 Only the Tab Chair can declare a forfeit.

 - Evidence Sharing: Students should be prepared to share, electronically or by